Binesty/Kubernetes/docs/minio/minio.md

 - On the configuration longhorn set endpoint minio in the section backup target:  s3://backups@dummyregion/longhorn

-- And Backup Target Credential Secret set name of secret created: minio-secret
+- And Backup Target Credential Secret set name of secret created: longhorn-backup-minio-secret

-- set region on configuration minio: us-west-1